imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

     // read hashMap form itemCollection
     hashMap = (HashMap) myItemCollection.getItemValue("MyData").firstElement();

-As an ItemCollection is also a Dataobject each ItemCollection can be stored in another ItemCollection.
-See the following example:
+As an ItemCollection is not serializable it is not recommanded to store a ItemCollection as a value into another ItemCollection.
+Instead use the method getAllItems() which returns a serializable Map interface:

     ItemCollection teamMember=new ItemCollection();
     teamMember.replaceItemValue("name", "Ralph");